codewars/docs/content/languages/python/codewars-test/index.md

 If the argument `exception` is used, the raised exception must be an instance of that exception to consider the test as passed.

 - _Catching any exception:_ `Exception` is a catch-all type.
 So you can check _if a function throws anything_ doing the call without the `exception` argument.
-- _Catching specific exception(s):_ the `exception` argument can be a specific kind of excpetion class or even a tuple of multiple exceptions classes.
+- _Catching specific exception(s):_ the `exception` argument can be a specific kind of exception class or even a tuple of multiple exception classes.
 The user throwing anyone of the specified exceptions will pass the test.

 Examples: